-\textit{\textbf{Inter-Slice Handover Preparation:}} The inter-slice handover process can be optimized through handover preparation mechanisms.
-For example, prediction mechanisms could be put in place to predict the imminent deterioration of slice conditions.
-This can support the proactive initiation of inter-slice handovers as opposed to the reactive triggering of handover as the conditions have deteriorated already.
-In this direction again, Machine Learning techniques can be applied \cite{MLSDNSurvey, MLOpNETsSurvey}.
+\textit{\textbf{Inter-Slice Handover Preparation:}} The ability to predict the inter-slice handover beforehand can foster mechanisms for inter-slice handover preparation.
+Slice advertisements containing up-to-date slice information is an example of inter-slice handover preparation mechanism.
+These mechanisms, in turn, can support the proactive initiation of inter-slice handovers (e.g., proactive establishment of an inter-slice tunnel \cite{stpaper}) as opposed to triggering the handover reactively as the conditions have already deteriorated.

-\textit{\textbf{Inter-Slice Handover Scheduling:}} The inter-slice handover process may not be a desirable operation for users/UEs belonging to URLLC and V2X service types.
-In this regard, the user/UEs or slice owners may \textit{schedule} the inter-slice handover process at specific intervals only.
+\textit{\textbf{Inter-Slice Handover Scheduling:}} The inter-slice handover process may not be a desirable operation for UEs belonging to URLLC and V2X service types.
+In this regard, the UEs or slice owners may \textit{schedule} the inter-slice handover process at specific intervals only.
 For instance, when a vehicle (a V2X UE) is stationary or moving in a non-congested area, or when a robotic device at a remote factory (a URLLC UE) is performing a non-critical task.
-Again, the NWDAF can provide necessary intelligence to determine the suitable interval for scheduling the inter-slice handover.
+Again, the prediction mechanisms can provide necessary intelligence to schedule the execution of inter-slice handover at a suitable interval.

-\textit{\textbf{Managing Inter-Slice Handovers with Horizontal and Vertical Handovers:}} A critical mobility management scenario in a network-sliced environment occurs when an inter-slice handover is triggered as a result of a horizontal or a vertical handover (as depicted in Figure \ref{fig: Scenario}).
-Both these scenarios are prone to high latencies as they require simultaneous management of a user/UE's mobility to a new subnet or access technology and to a new slice.
+\textit{\textbf{Managing Inter-Slice Handovers with Horizontal and Vertical Handovers:}} A critical mobility management scenario in a network-sliced environment occurs when an inter-slice handover is triggered as a result of a horizontal or a vertical handover (as depicted in Fig. \ref{fig: Scenario}).
+Both these scenarios are prone to high latencies as they require simultaneous management of a UE's mobility to a new subnet or access technology and to a new slice.
 Hence, in addition to the standalone inter-slice handover solutions, integrated solutions would be needed which can collectively handle horizontal/vertical handovers alongside inter-slice handovers within a unified mobility management framework.